 On a motorcycle, driving safely for you and others starts with obeying speed limits and adapting your driving to the road context.

-Motorcyclists’ protective gear and helmets are the only protection they can count on to avoid injuries or reduce their severity in the event of an...
+Motorcyclists’ protective gear, helmets and accessories are the only protection they can count on to avoid injuries or reduce their severity in the...

 For your own safety, make sure you can be seen and signal your intentions.
 Wear a helmet as well as protective clothing with light, bright or...